 M-Sport Ford driver in 2016, privateer in 2017

 Ostberg found a full-time arrangement in the M-Sport World Rally Team, alongside French rookie Eric Camilli.
 Ostberg's new partner in a cockpit was Ola Fløene.
 The Norwegian pair scored two podiums and finished third in Sweden and Mexico.
 At the end of the season, Ostberg was seventh.
 Besides WRC commitments, he participated in some Norwegian events with Adapta Motorsport Ford Fiesta R5, winning three times.

 In 2017, Ostberg dropped out from M-Sport's team but he continues to drive a new 2017-spec Ford Fiesta WRC as private entry, joining forces with Martin Prokop's team.
 In eight events, his best result was the fifth place at Rally Catalunya.

 Back to a cockpit of a Citroen in 2018

 In 2018, Ostberg was invited to drive for Citroen factory team at Rally Sweden.
 Then, when Citroen sacked Kris Meeke, Ostberg became full-time driver from the sixth round in Portugal.
-His best result was the second place at Rally Finland.
+In eight events, his best result was the second place at Rally Finland.
 His second podiums was the third place at Raly Australia.